-State Program Name: HOME Investment Partnerships Program Item 3 (5 points): To what extent will the proposed rehabilitation improve the accessibility of the property for persons with mobility and/or sensory impairments?
+State Program HOME Investment Partnerships Program Name: the 2/F and the 1/T could be a state will also account and a behilder in the country of the Item 3 (5 points): To what extent will the proposed rehabilitation improve the accessibility of the property for persons with mobility and/or sensory impairments?
 Applicants are encouraged to include narratives that indicate such improvements; Authority staff may request any and all additional materials needed to fully evaluate proposed accessibility.
 Increases in the number of accessible units, improvements in quality of accessibility features in such units, and upgrades in accessibility throughout common areas will be considered.
 Criterion C (20 points): The project is within an area covered by a Concerted Community Revitalization Plan.
 Item 1 (10 points): All applications that submit a Concerted Community Revitalization Plan (CCRP) in which their proposed rehabilitation project is located will receive ten (10) points.
 Item 2 (10 points): To what extent does the CCRP meet the elements outlined in the funding guidelines, and how does the project contribute to these goals?
 This determination will be made by Authority staff based on the CCRP itself and the accompanying narrative, with a focus on the analytical rigor of the plan, the applicability of proposed solutions to the challenges identified, and contributions of local government(s) to its implementation.
 Criterion D (10 points): The degree to which the project site and its surroundings support the economic empowerment of low-income households.
 Item 1 (5 points): Projects will be evaluated based on local median household income as described in item (A)(1) of the 2020 SRDP new construction scoring criteria.
 Item 2 (5 points): Projects will be evaluated based on local employment opportunities as described in item (A)(5) of the 2020 SRDP new construction scoring criteria.
-Tie Breaker Criteria The following factors will be used in the order listed to break a tie.A.
-If two or more projects have the same score, a supportive or transitional housing project will receive priority over standard rental housing.
+Tie Breaker Criteria The following factors will be used in the order listed to break a tie.
+A. If two or more projects have the same score, a supportive or transitional housing project will receive priority over standard rental housing.
 B. If this does not break the tie, a project in a county that has never received a Small Renta Development Program award will receive priority over one that has.
 C. If this does not break the tie, the project with a higher share of total development cost funder from a source other than the Authority will receive preference.
 D. If projects remain tied after all above tie breakers have been applied, the Authority will utilize a lottery.